Spirals-Team/hadoop-benchmark/README.md

  ![The result of start-hadoop](/figures/result-start-hadoop.png)

- PS: In order to be able to run the benchmarks, please do not forget the below command reminded in the above result.
+ PS: In order to be able to run the benchmarks, please do not forget to execute the below command reminded in the above result.
  ```sh
 	 $ eval $(docker-machine env --swarm local-hadoop-controller)
  ```